amices/webmice/Documentation_endpoints.md

 # Webmice REST API
 ## Endpoints
-- version: get the current mioce version
+- version: get the current mice version
 - data/exampledata: get example data by its name
 - data: upload a csv to the HTTP server, retrieve a hash `data_token` to reuse the data
 - long: long format of the imputed data